webpack/changelog-v5/README.md

 `import`: Native `import()` is used to load the specified request.
 The external module is an async module.

+`script`: Loads a url via `<script>` tag and gets the exports from a global variable (and optionally properties of it).
+The external module is an async module.

+## Package.json fields

+The `exports` field in package.json is now supported.

+See more details in TODO.

 ## Experiments

 Not all features are stable from the beginning.
 In webpack 4 we added experimental features and noted in the changelog that they are experimental, but it was not always clear from the configuration that these features are experimental.